Simplification Services

 It can be challenging since social media marketing is a long-term tactic.

 But you can see great results from it.
-Just don’t expect direct sales from a couple of posts.
+Just don’t expect direct sales from 1 or 2 posts.
 It doesn’t work that way.

 Promoting yourself on social media is similar to how you’d sell your business at a friend’s party.
 If you met someone for the first time, would you give them a hard sales pitch while standing in the living room?
 No, you’d mention what you do, answer their questions, give them a card and let them come to you.